 Table of Contents

-The Oregon Independent Choices program provides qualified Oregon Medicaid recipients with monthly cash payments and the flexibility to manage or self-direct their own care instead of receiving care services managed by the state.
-The Independent Choices program is based on the Medicaid model of Cash and Counseling.
-It was originally a pilot program, but is now available statewide.
+The Oregon Independent Choices Program (ICP) provides qualified Oregon Medicaid recipients with monthly cash payments and the flexibility to manage or self-direct their own care rather than receiving care services managed by the state.
+The Independent Choices program is based on the Medicaid model of Cash and Counseling and is a Medicaid state plan option.
+ICP was originally a pilot program, but is now available statewide.

 In this model of program, individuals are empowered to employ their own care providers.
 Friends, neighbors, and family members, including the adult children, and in Oregon, even spouses can be hired as paid caregivers.
 Participants receive cash payments from the state and are responsible for paying their “employees.”
 If participants are not capable of acting as an employer, they can retain a third-party organization or legal guardian to perform those services on their behalf.
 However, to avoid conflicts of interest, the legal guardian and the care provider cannot be the same individual.

-An element of this program that makes it unique, even among Medicaid waivers in different states, is that the rate that care service providers are paid is not established by Medicaid.
-Typically, state Medicaid rates are 60% - 75% of the state average ($10 - $14 / hour).
+An element of this program that makes it unique, even among Medicaid waivers in different states, is that Medicaid does not establish the rate that care service providers are paid.
+Typically, state Medicaid rates are 60% - 75% of the state average ($10.50 - $14.50 / hour).
 In this program, participants have both the freedom and the responsibility to negotiate the hourly rate they pay their care providers.
 In areas of the state where the going rates for caregiving services are higher, this aspect of the program allows the participants to find and retain high quality employees.

 A final point worth mentioning is that the goal of this program is to prevent the premature or unnecessary institutionalization of disabled or elderly individuals.
 Therefore, to participate in this program, individuals must be willing and able to live at home and not in a skilled nursing or assisted living residence.
 Oregon offers a different Medicaid program called the Aged and Physically Disabled Waiver that helps pay for care services in assisted living facilities for needy seniors.